travis-ci/docs-travis-ci-com/user/browserstack.md

 ### More Options

 Some other options that are supported by the add on -
-  * **force_local**: If this is set to true then all URLs will be resolved via the Travis container that your build is running in.
+  * **forcelocal**: If this is set to true then all URLs will be resolved via the Travis container that your build is running in.
   * **only**: restricts Local testing access to the specified local servers and/or folders.

 Sample usage,